 Students may live either off campus or in one of the residence halls on the Saint Paul campus.
 Substantially all students living on the Saint Paul campus also must board on campus.
-As of fall 2003 the University has nine student residences on the Saint Paul campus with a capacity of 1,963 and all are fully occupied.
-Approximately 93% of the entering first year students live on campus and 40% of the undergraduate day student population for the academic year 2003/2004 reside on the Saint Paul campus.
+As of fall 2003 the University had nine student residences on the Saint Paul campus with a capacity of 1,963 and all were fully occupied.
+Approximately 93% of the fall 2003 entering first year students lived on campus and 40% of the undergraduate day student population for the academic year 2003/2004 resided on the Saint Paul campus.